 If you work in Austria and want to free up time for a degree, the situation has changed fundamentally.
 Educational leave (Bildungskarenz), for years the main instrument for this, has been abolished.
 In its place, since the start of 2026, comes the Weiterbildungszeit (continuing education leave), and it is noticeably stricter.
-What the Weiterbildungszeit means for your studies and how to plan it properly is what I explain in this post.
+What the Weiterbildungszeit means for your studies, how to get the workload confirmation right, and which mix-up costs most applicants a round is what I explain in this post.

 What Happened to Educational Leave